Texas Labor Laws Guide

 Sick leave (public employers)

-State employees in Texas may start accruing sick leave from the first day of state employment.
+State employees in Texas are eligible for paid sick leave.
+Such employees may start accruing sick leave on the first day of state employment.

-However, eligible employees must have at least 20 hours of work per week for a period of at least 4 and a half months to be able to start accruing days.
+However, to start accruing days, eligible employees must have worked at least 20 hours per week for at least 4 and a half months.

 Such leave is paid, and eligible employees may use it in the following circumstances: